This is the first in a series of blogs on the topic of Lean Economics, emphasizing the economic aspects of product development.

 What is the Right WIP Limit?

 A WIP limit that is too small will result in idle workers and minimal flow of value.
-A WIP limit that is too large will result in delayed delivery and reduced average cycle time (time from work starting until done).
+A WIP limit that is too large will result in delayed delivery and increased average cycle time (time from work starting until done).
 A WIP limit that is “just right” will result in optimized value flow and predictable delivery cycles.
 Often times finding the optimal WIP limit takes a bit of trial and error.

 WIP limits can be adjusted from time to time in an experimental attempt to drive even higher levels of value.
 For example, an Agile team of 7 developers may adjust their “in work” user story WIP limit from a default of 7 down to 3 to ensure that a healthy amount of “swarming” is occurring on the highest priority user stories committed for the iteration.
 This supports the concept of demoing stories to the Product Owner as early in the iteration as possible and the possibility of continuous deployment.
 WIP can also be adjusted downward to account for the typical vacations and personnel outages that teams experience.